We receive lots of emails from people asking us how to get started constructing a building out of shipping containers.

 James & Mau’s Response:

-We wish we’d known in cold countries above all, you need to ensure you have proper insulation to protect against condensation.
+We wish we’d known that in cold climates, you need to ensure you have proper insulation to protect against condensation.

 7. Containers of Hope